GREGORIOtsr/echo_server/README.md

 ### Instructions ###

-To install all dependencies you must run the next command inside the /src folder:
+To install all dependencies you must run the next command **inside the /src folder**:

 ```
-cd src
 npm install
 ```

-This project contains seeds to feed the database, you can run it by using *inside the /src folder* the command:
+This project contains seeds to feed the database, you can run it by using **inside the /src folder** the command:

 ```
 npm run feed_db